bailey27/cppcryptfs/README.md

 Testing
 -------

-It seems to work.
+cppcryptfs seems to work.
 It passesss 169/171 of the tests in [winfstest](https://github.com/dimov-cz/winfstest).

 The two failures are due to file sharing issues.
-Due to the nature of how gocryptfs is implemented (namely, that it is impossible to write to a file unless you are able to also read from it), it is probably impossible to pass these two tests.
+Due to the nature of how gocryptfs is designed (namely, that it is impossible to write to a file unless you are able to also read from it), it is probably impossible to pass these two tests.
 And it is the opinion of the developer that these failures probably don't matter.

 Build Requirements
 -------

-	Microsoft Visual Studio 15 Community Edition
+	Microsoft Visual Studio 2015 Community Edition
 	openssl - https://github.com/openssl/openssl (static build recommended)
 	rapidjson - https://github.com/miloyip/rapidjson (for parsing gocryptfs.conf)
 	dokany - https://github.com/dokan-dev/dokany